ut-issl/s2e-documents/General/HowToCompileWithVisualStudio.md

 ## 3. Note

-- Difference from the above compiling procedure when using VS2019
+- The difference from the above compiling procedure when using VS2019

-   - After opening CMakeLists.txt, `CMake` tab does not appear in the menu bar.
+   - After opening `CMakeLists.txt`, `CMake(K)` tab does not appear in the menu bar.

-      - So, you should bulid by right-clicking CMakeLists.txt in Solution Explorer after rewiting from `"generator": "Visual Studio 15 2017",` to `"generator": "Visual Studio 16 2019",` in `CMakeSetting.json`.
+      - So, you should build by right-clicking `CMakeLists.txt` in Solution Explorer after rewriting from `"generator": "Visual Studio 15 2017",` to `"generator": "Visual Studio 16 2019",` in `CMakeSetting.json`.

 - If you see the error `Generator Visual Studio 15 2017 could not find any instance of Visual Studio`,

-   - please install `Visual Studio 15 2017 compiler` into your Visual Studio 2019 environment.
+   - Please install `Visual Studio 15 2017 compiler` into your Visual Studio 2019 environment.
 (It can be selected when you install the VS2019)

    Or

-   - please edit compiler setting in  `CMakeSetting.json` as `"generator": "Visual Studio 16 2019",`
+   - Please edit compiler setting in `CMakeSetting.json` as `"generator": "Visual Studio 16 2019",`